-The estimations of users are performed monthly at a market level and are approved by the finance management team of each market, and then additionally validated and approved by regional teams.
-The global estimations of total PMI smoke-free product users are the sum of the individual markets' estimations, which are validated and consolidated centrally.
+The estimations of total IQOS users are performed monthly at a market level and are approved by the finance management team of each market, and then additionally validated and approved by regional teams.
+The global estimations of total IQOS users are the sum of the individual markets' estimations, which are validated and consolidated centrally.